Skip to content

 • Harvard uses the following degrees: A.B., S.B., A.M., S.M.

-• If mention of degrees is necessary to establish someone’s credentials, the preferred form is to avoid an abbreviation and use instead a phrase such as: Fatima Kader, who has a doctorate in psychology.
+• If mention of degrees is necessary to establish credentials, the preferred form is to avoid an abbreviation and use instead a phrase such as: Fatima Kader, who has a doctorate in psychology.

 For editorial purposes we will always use the periods in degrees.
 However, if you are creating a poster, social media post, etc. — something where space is at a premium or readability is an issue — you can use your discretion.

-Referring to Students and Alumni
+Degree Abbreviations: Referring to Students and Alumni

-• If they have multiple degrees from HLS, list both degrees and graduation years; there is no comma between the two HLS degrees: Jody Freeman LL.M. ’91 S.J.D. ’95.
-If someone has earned both an LL.M. and S.J.D. from HLS, but has waived the LL.M. degree, the LL.M. degree should not be listed, just the S.J.D.
-Please consult the Graduate Program with questions.
+• If someone has earned both an LL.M. and S.J.D. from Harvard Law, but has waived the LL.M. degree, the LL.M. degree should not be listed, just the S.J.D.
+(Please consult the Graduate Program with questions.)

 • For people who graduated more than 100 years ago, use the four-digit graduation year and the degree: Oliver Wendell Holmes LL.B.1866.

 • The preferred format is to spell out the degree name in a story.
 Capitalize an individual’s specific degree, but do not capitalize when referring to a degree generically.
-If it is appropriate to write out juris doctor and master of laws in places to make something clearer, please do, but recognize some readers won’t know what master of laws is any more than they would LL.M.: John Smith holds a Master of Arts in English.
+If it is appropriate to write out Juris Doctor and Master of Laws in places to make something clearer, please do, but recognize some readers won’t know what Master of Laws is any more than they would LL.M.: John Smith holds a Master of Arts in English.
 She is working toward her bachelor’s degree.

 Academic Years and Terms